-Beth Salcedo, MD, ADAA President-Elect, is the medical director of The Ross Center for Anxiety and Related Disorders, LLC.
+Beth Salcedo, MD, ADAA's current board president, is the medical director of The Ross Center for Anxiety and Related Disorders, LLC.

 She is also a partner in Manhattan Psychiatric Associates, PLLC.

 Pregnancy and antidepressants: If you’re unsure about taking medication, you’re not alone.

 The decision to take medication for mental health is a very important one, and it often takes place when symptoms of anxiety, depression, or other mental health issues have intensified, which can make the decision process much harder.
 The following questions can help ease the process and guide you in your conversation with your doctor and in the ongoing treatment process.

 Ask Your Doctor: